CheckPointSW/cp_mgmt_api_python_sdk/README.md

 `find_duplicate_ip` - demonstrates searching for all the hosts that share the same IP address.

+###### For examples, see the relevant Python version folder.

 ## Development Environment
-The kit is developed using Python language version 2.7.9
+The kit is developed using Python language version 2.7.14 and version 3.7.0